eddeee888/react-api-demo/README.md

 - `npm install`
 - `npm run start`

-  Webpack dev server will run the app on http://localhost:8080/
+  Webpack dev server will run the app in production mode on http://localhost:8080/

+  To run in development mode with hot module reload:

+  - `npm run watch`

+## TODOs

+- Add more tests to cover all reducers, actions, sagas, etc.